Skip to Main Content

 Chapters in this text could easily be included in the curriculum for a writing class.
 Several of the chapters in Part 1 address the writing process and would serve to generate discussion on students' own drafting and revising processes.
 Some of the writing exercises would also be appropriate for generating classroom writing exercises.
 Students should find Lamott's style both engaging and enjoyable.

-Chicago/Turabian Example
+Chicago Example

 From Purdue OWL: